nikhil-12465/ADA/readme.md

 # Day 1
 **1.Magic Square**

 **Objective** :  To generate odd order magic square This C++ program generates an odd-order Magic Square using the Siamese Method.
 It starts from the middle of the first row, placing numbers sequentially while moving up-left.
 If the position is occupied, it moves down instead.
 The process repeats until the n × n grid is filled.
 The sum of each row, column, and diagonal remains constant.

+**Time Complexity Analysis**
+•	The program fills the n×n times n×n matrix exactly once.
+•	Each number from 1 to n2n is placed in one iteration.
+•	Checking and updating positions is O(1) for each step.
+Thus, the overall time complexity is:
+O(n^2)
+where n is the size of the square.
+For the time complexity graph on the different input :

 ![Screenshot 2025-03-26 151539](https://github.com/user-attachments/assets/90fccd34-9520-4ee3-8214-b319855774d5)